 EMG Scrolling

 In this tutorial, we will show you how to scroll up and down on your computer screen without touching the keyboard.
-For that, we will read the peaks in EMG signals your arm muscles produce when you flex them and use them to scroll.
+To do this, we will read the peaks in EMG signals your arm muscles produce when you flex them and use those to scroll.

 Check out an example video of this tutorial being put into action!

-The following instructions have been written for use with Windows 10.
+The following instructions are written for use with Windows 10.

 Materials Required